ZeMingoh233/LasMonjas/README.md

 # Changelog
 <details>
   <summary>Click to show</summary>

+**Version 1.4.0 (22th April 2022)**
+- New Gamemode: Zombie Laboratory
+- New Custom Nameplate system with 5 nameplates for now
+- New Custom Visor system with 8 visors
+- Added 12 hats, upgraded old ones and another ones turned into visor

 **Version 1.3.3 (9th April 2022)**
 - For Among Us 2022.3.29s, fixed 1.3.3 BETA issues: